Background pattern

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and operating machinery
+Driving and using machines

 Minipres contains sodium

-This medication contains less than 23 mg of sodium (1 mmol) per tablet; it is essentially “sodium-free”.
+This medicine contains less than 23 mg of sodium (1 mmol) per tablet; it is essentially "sodium-free".

-3. How to Take Minipres
+3. How to take Minipres

 Adults

-The usual initial dose ofMinipresis one 1 mg tablet per day, divided into two doses.
-If necessary, your doctor may increase the dose gradually at 4-day intervals to reach the appropriate maintenance dose, up to a maximum of 20 mg for the treatment of high blood pressure.
-The maintenance dose for the treatment of Raynaud's disease is 4-6 mg, and for benign prostatic hyperplasia is 4 mg.
-It is recommended that the first day of treatment the medication be taken with dinner.
+The usual initial dose of Minipres is one 1 mg tablet per day, divided into two daily doses.
+If necessary, your doctor may gradually increase the dose at 4-day intervals to achieve the appropriate maintenance dose up to a maximum of 20 mg in the treatment of arterial hypertension.
+The maintenance dose in the treatment of Raynaud's disease is 4-6 mg and in benign prostatic hyperplasia is 4 mg.
+It is recommended that on the first day of treatment, the medicine be taken with dinner.

-If you estimate that the effect ofMiniprestablets is too strong or too weak, inform your doctor or pharmacist.
+If you think the effect of the Minipres tablets is too strong or too weak, tell your doctor or pharmacist.

-Older adults and patients with liver insufficiency
+Elderly and patients with liver impairment

 Your doctor will monitor the dose adjustment.